Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 When is the Jungfrau Travel Pass valid?

-**You can book the Jungfrau Travel Pass for three to eight consecutive days
+You can book the Jungfrau Travel Pass for three to eight consecutive days.

-What is included in the Jungfrau Travel Pass?
+What's included in the Jungfrau Travel Pass?

-Tickets included in the Jungfrau Travel Pass
+Tickets included with the Jungfrau Travel Pass

 Train BOB Interlaken Ost - Lauterbrunnen daily